mpampuch/nextflow-notes/README.md

 `groupTuple` is very useful alongside 'meta maps' ([see here for example](https://youtu.be/nPAH9owvKvI?feature=shared&t=3593))

+> [!NOTE]
-**Note:** By default, `groupTuple` is a _blocking_ operator, meanining it won't emit anything until all the inputs have been adjusted (see example above for further explaination).
+> By default, `groupTuple` is a _blocking_ operator, meanining it won't emit anything until all the inputs have been adjusted (see example above for further explaination).

 #### The **`groupKey()`** method